 A good marinade contains flavorings, spices, herbs, etc. Because a marinade is also acidic it carries these flavors into foods.
 Of course, it can only travel so far, so marinating a thick roast will not get the added flavor you would get with a thin cut, but it is still beneficial.
-When selecting a marinade look for flavor that will compliment the food you are marinating.
+When selecting a marinade look for a flavor that will complement the food you are marinating.

 Marinades typically contain some kind of oil.
 Olive oil is my particular favorite.
 In fact, the best oil to use is a light oil containing mono- and/or diglycerides.
 These natural emulsifiers help penetrate meats faster than other oils, so check the labels for a good marinade oil.
 The oil also serves to hold in moisture on meats and to reduce the moisture loss during cooking.
 This also helps prevent sticking on the grill.

 When cooking meats over a direct flame heterocyclic amines (HCA)'s are created.
 These potentially cancer-causing agents can be reduced by, as much at 99% when foods are marinated in an acidic marinade, at least that's what the American Cancer Research Institute says.
 An acidic marinade acts by keeping HCA's from forming on meats.
 Where do you get these acids you ask.
 Acidic liquids can be any kind of vinegar, citrus juices (particularly lemon juice), wine, or even beer.